 Initiated January 2017, iFM provides health care services to young people ages 10-19 at St Vincent Home for Children in Normandy.
 St. Vincent programs are tailored for various levels of support yet iFM will be primarily caring for youth in the LifeFOCUS program.
 This program addresses pressing and immediate needs for intervention on a short-term, residential basis for youth with severe behavioral or emotional challenges that require serious remediation.

 Homeless and runaway teens escaping abusive or unhealthy home lives need physicals to stay in emergency shelters and transitional living facilities. iFM Community Medicine coordinates these physicals and ensures acute healthcare needs are addressed, helping Youth In Need give teens an opportunity to get off the street and on the right track.
-We operate a full-day clinic at their south St. Louis city Head Start location every Thursday, offering services to enrolled children and their families at discounted fees for cash patients.
+We operate a full-day clinic at their south St. Louis city Head Start location every Thursday, offering services to enrolled children and their families.
+We also operate a clinic at the St. Charles location.

 iFM Community Medicine provides primary care and preventative medicine to any youth/ young adult (14-24) in need of assistance at no out-of-pocket cost.

 This school-based clinic serves not only students and staff of Hancock Place School District, but also any disadvantaged residents of the 63125 zip code area.
 Clinic hours are Monday and Thursday afternoons from 1 – 4 p.m and Wednesdays 9 a.m. -12 p.m.
 Referrals to mental health services Tuesday.
 Women's health appointments available on Wednesdays.
+Dietitian services are available by referral once a month on Fridays.
 Patients are seen on a first-come, first-served basis at no out-of-pocket expense.
 Partially Funded by St. Anthonys Medical Center.

 Through a partnership between St. Andrew’s Resources for Seniors Affordable Housing Communities this clinic meets the primary health care needs of the residents of the St. Andrew’s independent living home.
 The clinic includes preventive health services and is also available for urgent needs.
 Patients with medical insurance are asked to present their insurance information at the time of the visit, but all patients are seen with no “out-of-pocket” cost.
 The clinic operates twice a week on Monday and Wednesday.